FastMaster678/FastMaster678/README.md

 - 👋 Hi, I’m @FastMaster678!
 Nice to meet you!
-- 👀 I’m interested in SDK app development and maybe even making a video game.
+- 👀 I’m offhandedly dabbling in SDK app development.
+(Maybe I'll even make a video game someday)
 - 🌱 I’m currently learning basic coding tutorials on Visual Studio.
-- I also like art, and making computer apps work, and more.
+- I also like art/animation, and making computer apps work, and more.
 - I hope to be the best coder I can on GitHub!
 - :D I love attempting millions of things in order to get something to work!
 - 😃 I'm learning C#!